repeaterjs/repeater/README.md

 - `@channel/pubsub` - A generic pubsub class
 - `@channel/limiters` - Async iterator functions for limiting concurrency

 These packages are experimental and will probably be changed more frequently than the base `@channel/channel` package, which is more or less stable.
-If you need greater stability with these utilities, I encourage you to go into the files themselves and copy the code directly into your codebase.
+If you need greater stability, I encourage you to copy the code directly into your codebase.
 Report back on what works and what doesn’t!
 My hope is that this repository and the `@channel` npm scope becomes a place for useful, channel-based async utilities discovered by the community.

 ## Acknowledgments

 Thanks to Clojure’s `core.async` for inspiration.
 Specifically, [this video](https://vimeo.com/100518968) explaining `core.async` internals was helpful when implementing channels and the semantics of its methods.

-Also thanks to [this StackOverflow answer](https://stackoverflow.com/a/47214496/1825413) for providing a helpful overview of the different types of async APIs in javascript.
+Thanks to [this StackOverflow answer](https://stackoverflow.com/a/47214496/1825413) for providing a helpful overview of the different types of async APIs available in javascript.